 Click here to read our review for the best Olympic barbells.

 This is a pair of bars that look like push up extension bars.
 They allow you to do a lot more than pushups, however.
-With a pair of parallettes, you can add dips, planches, L-sits and handstand push ups to your workout of the day options.
+With a pair of parallettes, you can add dips, planches, L-sits and handstand push-ups to your workout of the day options.

 The Wall Ball is a favorite Crossfit move that involves throwing a ball against a wall (duh!).
 Don’t use a standard medicine ball.
 Instead go with a Dynamax ball, which has lots of extra padding to allow it to take a beating.

 Jumping rope remains one of the best moves you can do to get in the shape of your life.
 Invest in a good rope that has swivel handles, ball bearings and is made of leather.
 To determine the correct rope length, place your foot on the middle of the rope and pull both sides up.
-If it’s the right length, they’ll come to your arm pits.
+If it’s the right length, they’ll come to your armpits.

 A thick climbing rope is a great training accessory.
-Scaling up and down it will do wonders for the strength and development of your lats, trapezius, shoulders and forearms.
+Scaling up and down it will do wonders for the strength and development of your lats, trapezius, shoulders, and forearms.
 With 20 feet being the ideal length, the challenge will be to find a good place to hang it from.
 If you don’t have the height indoors, consider suspending it from a tree.

-A quality rowing machine is essential for a complete Crossfit home gym.
+A quality rowing machine is essential for a complete Crossfit Garage gym.
 This may well be your most expensive investment, so choose wisely.
 Be on the watch for air as opposed to magnetic resistance.
 Air resistance more closely simulates a water rowing experience.
-You will also want a steel as opposed to an aluminum slide rail which is long enough to allow for a full extension when rowing.
+You will also want steel as opposed to an aluminum slide rail which is long enough to allow for a full extension when rowing.
 A good machine will also allow you a full forward reach.

-Finally make sure that the capacity of the machine is able to accommodate your bodyweight; rowing machine capacities vary from 100 kg (220 lbs) to 180kg (396 lbs).
+Finally, make sure that the capacity of the machine is able to accommodate your bodyweight; rowing machine capacities vary from 100 kg (220 lbs) to 180kg (396 lbs).

 Click here to read more about our rowing machine reviews.

 You’ll be doing a lot of explosive Olympic and Powerlifting type moves during your Crossfit sessions so you absolutely need a solid power rack in which to do them.
 Stay away from the cheap rubbish that you’ll find at the big box stores; they will not afford you the protection you need.
-Rather, you need a hardcore machine that is made from at least 2” x 2” 11 gauge steel and uses five eighth inch bolts and fasteners.
+Rather, you need a hardcore machine that is made from at least 2” x 2” 11 gauge steel and uses five-eighth inch bolts and fasteners.
 It should feature safety pins band pins.

 If you’ve purchased a quality power rack, it will come with, at least, one pull up bar.
-However, many times the pull up bars on racks are too high to allow for the performance of such essential Crossfit moves as muscle ups and double unders.
+However, many times the pull-up bars on racks are too high to allow for the performance of such essential Crossfit moves as muscle ups and double unders.